rombrew/phobia/doc/MotorIdentification.md

 ## Overview

-This page describes how to identify motor parameters by means of PMC.
+This page describes how to identify the motor parameters by means of PMC.
 The knowledge of parameters is necessary to control.
 Any new motor connected to the PMC should be identified before run in closed control loop.